-The mission of Advance Royalty Company is to allow you to keep your mineral rights, while obtaining money up-front in exchange for us keeping your royalty payments.
-We’ve developed our own ARC Rock Capital Advanced Royalty Program, or ARP, to help you with the money you need today.
+The mission of Advance Royalty Company is to allow you to keep your mineral rights while obtaining money up-front in exchange for us keeping your royalty payments.
+We’ve developed our own Advanced Royalty Payment, or ARP, to help you with the money you need today.
 Here’s how it works:

-- We take a look at your past and current royalty checks and conduct a full analysis.
-This allows us to see the average amount you get per month.
-Once we examine all of your royalty checks and collect additional information about the asset itself, we’ll make a no-obligation, lum-sum offer.
+- We take a look at your past and current royalty checks and conduct a full analysis that allows us to understand the different variables of your royalty check: volume, gross price, deductions, and taxes are some of the factors accounted for.
+These variables are the levers that determine your net revenue.
+Once we examine all of your royalty checks and collect additional information about the asset itself, we’ll make a no-obligation, lump-sum offer.

-- If this is agreed upon, you will receive that lump-sum within 10 days.
+- Should you agree to our offer, you will receive that lump-sum within 10 days.

 - Then we use your royalty checks to pay down your loan amounts for you.
 They are safely deposited into an escrow account.
 We do this for the agreed upon term.
 Then, once the term is up, you will receive your royalty checks once again.

-If you are thinking that this sounds really simple, it is.
-Our ARP program allows you to keep your mineral rights and never sell them and get a portion of your future earnings today in exchange for us collecting your future mineral rights royalty payments.
+If you are thinking that this sounds really simple — it is!
+Our ARP program allows you to keep your mineral rights and get a portion of your future earnings today in exchange for us collecting your future mineral rights royalty payments.